nicolastonon/EFTSimPheno/README.md

 Once you have generated your gridpack, you may either want to :
 1) simply generate events in LHE format and shower them (for phenomenology studies) ;
-2) generate events in LHE format, shower them, run the detector simulation, digitize the signals in the detector, emulate the trigger response, and reconstruct events in the miniAOD format (for final anlysis).
+2) generate events in LHE format, shower them, run the detector simulation, digitize the signals in the detector, emulate the trigger response, and reconstruct events in the miniAOD format (for final analysis).

 Moreover, you may run these steps either interactively or e.g. via CRAB (HTCondor not tested yet).
 For more than ~1K events, running on the grid is necessary.

 _____________________________________________________________________________

-Below you can find example `cmsDriver` commands to create python configuration files for each production step.
+Below you can find example `cmsDriver` commands to create python configuration files for each production step and each year separately.

-Template for CRAB and python configuration files for each production step can be found in the [ProductionScripts](https://github.com/nicolastonon/EFT-Simu-Pheno/ProductionScripts) directory.
+:information_source: *After you have created a config file, you can run it interactively (testing) with: `cmsRun myCfgfile.py`.*

 :information_source: *Type 'cmsDriver --help' to get infos on arguments.*

-:information_source: *When running CRAB, it is most practical to set `config.Data.publication = True`.
-This way, a user-dataset is produced at each step and can be passed to the next step, with options `config.Data.inputDataset = '/DSname'` and `config.Data.inputDBS = 'phys03'`.
-Alternatively, you can use the [GenerateInputPathFile.py](https://github.com/nicolastonon/EFT-Simu-Pheno/ProductionScripts/ConfigFiles/FullSim/GenerateInputPathFile.py) script to generate the filelist to be read (pass it via `config.Data.userInputFiles = open('fullpath.txt').readlines()`).*
+:information_source: *Template for the python configuration files for 2017 and each production step can be found in the [ProductionScripts](https://github.com/nicolastonon/EFT-Simu-Pheno/ProductionScripts) directory.
+Can take them as examples, but make sure to reproduce your config files by yourself to ensure consistency.*

 ### GEN-only

+These instructions are for running the GEN step alone (i.e. for pheno-level studies, not for a reco-level analysis).
+For the latter, use the LHE to miniAOD steps described in [miniAOD (Full simulation)](https://github.com/nicolastonon/EFT-Simu-Pheno#miniaod-full-simulation).

+:arrow_right_hook: *The output file can be passed to my [GenAnalyzer](https://github.com/nicolastonon/EFT-Simu-Pheno/Pheno/Analyzer) code for generator-level studies.*

-- Create the config file 'GEN_cfg.py', read a LHE input file, shower events with a custom fragment :
+- Create the config file 'GEN_cfg.py', read a LHE input file, shower events with a custom fragment.
+Example for 2017:
 ```
 cmsDriver.py Configuration/GenProduction/python/PrivProd.py \
 --filein file:cmsgrid_final_tzq.lhe --fileout file:GEN.root \